 These Gingerbread Thumbprint Cookies are made with almond flour and sweetened with maple syrup.
 Filled with a cream cheese frosting.
 Gluten-free and vegan.

 Gingerbread comes in all shapes and sizes.
-And while you can't beat the classic gingerbread man cookie, these thumbprint cookies are an easy way to enjoy that sweet and spicy gingerbread flavor.
+And while you can't beat the classic gingerbread man or even the simple ginger snap, these almond flour cookies are an easy way to enjoy that sweet and spicy gingerbread flavor.

 The center of these gingerbread thumbprints are filled with a cream cheese frosting.
 Sweetened with maple syrup, the frosting compliments the cookie in just the right way.